n6ls0n/learn-opengl-playground/README.md

 - Using glMapBuffer is useful for directly mapping data to a buffer without first storing it in temporary memory.
 Think of directly reading data from file and copying it into the buffer;s memory

+- Using glVertexAttribPointer we were able to specify the attribute layout of the vertex array buffer's content.
+Within the vertex array buffer we interleaved the attributes, we placed the position, normal and/or texture coordinates next to each other in memory for each vertex

+- Another approach would be to batch all the vector data into large chunks per attribute type instead of interleaving them.
+Instead of an interleaved 123123123123 we take a batched approach of 111122223333

+- When loading vertex data from file, you generally retrieve an array of positions, an array of normals and/or an array of texture coordinates.
+It may cost some effort to combine these arrays into one large array of interleaved data.
+Taking the batching approachis then an easier solution that can be easily implemented in glBufferSubData

+- This is yet another approach of setting and specifying vertexa attributes.
+Using either approach is feasible, it is mostly a more organized way to set vertex attributes.
+However, the interleaved approach is still the recommended apporach as the vertex attributes for each vertex shader run are the closely aligned in memory

+- Once you have filled your buffers with data, you may want ot share that data with other buffer or perhaps copy the buffer's contents into another buffer.

+- The function glCopyBufferSubData allows us to copy data from one buffer to another buffer with realtive ease

+- The function prototype: void glCopyBufferSubData(GLenum readtarget, GLenum writetarget, GLintptr readoffset, GLintptr writeoffset, GLsizeiptr size);

+- The readtarget and writetarget parameters expect to give the buffer targets that we want to copy from and to.
+We could for example vopy from a VERTEX_ARRAY_BUFFER to a VERTEX_ARRAY_ELEMENT_BUFFER buffer by specifying those buffer targets as the read and write targets respectively.
+The buffers currently bound to those targets would then be affected

+- But what if we wanted to read and write data into two different buffers that are both vertex array buffers?
+We can't bind two buffers at the same time to the same buffer target.
+For this reason, and this reason alone, OpenGL gives us two more buffer targets called GL_COPY_READ_BUFFER and GL_COPY_WRITE_BUFFER.
+We then bind the buffers of our choice to these new buffer targets and set those targets as the readtarget and writetarget argument

 #### *Advanced GLSL*

 #### *Geometry Shader*